hobyr/hobyr.github.io/_posts/2023-01-07-neovim_setup.md

 set expandtab
 ```

-Once I saved the `.vimrc` and restarted Vim/Neovim, I felt it was closer to a code editor rather than a simple text editor.
+and Neovim should feel more like a code editor rather than a simple text editor.

-###  Plugins for Vim/Neovim
+###  Open-source 3rd-party plugins

 Plugins heavily extend the functionality of Vim/Neovim, and I could make it like an IDE if I wanted.
 I still want Vim/Neovim to be fast and have just the features I need, not more.